TEISHOKU – SET MEALS

 UMI GOHAN IN GINZA

-If you’re in Ginza, one of the most expensive shopping districts in the world, it’s still possible to find cheap but excellent restaurants down the back streets, behind the department stores and luxury boutiques.
+It’s still possible to find cheap but excellent restaurants down the back streets of Ginza, behind the department stores and luxury boutiques.
 If you’ve read Tokyo Hearts you’ll know I mentioned Umi Gohan in the book.
 The price of a meal here was only about ¥1,500 but the food was delicious and obviously affordable.
 Umi Gohan has now closed but it was located near the corner of Mihara-dori and Azuma-dori.
 When you’re in Tokyo, spend some time looking for your own hidden gem and send me the details with pictures if possible.
 I love finding out about new places to eat in Tokyo.
 Please help me to spread the word and together we can share this information with our followers on social media.

 Renae Lucas-Hall is a novelist and writer of Japan-related fiction and non-fiction and the bestselling author of TOKYO HEARTS: A JAPANESE LOVE STORY and TOKYO TALES: A COLLECTION OF JAPANESE SHORT STORIES.
 Visit the HOMEPAGE to find out more about Renae and her books.